How to Become a U.S. Marshal (Deputy)

 The USMS also houses more than 63,000 detainees in local, state, federal, and private jails across the nation.

-In order to house these prisoners the USMS rents jail space from state and local governments.
+To house these prisoners, the USMS rents jail space from state and local governments.

 Becoming a Deputy United States Marshal

-In order to become a deputy United States marshal a person must take and pass the written test.
+To become a deputy United States marshal, a person must take and pass the written test.

 Practice your interview skills with friends and family members, telling them why you want this particular position.